 Directors means, as the case requires, all or some of the Directors acting together in accordance with their powers and authority under this Constitution.

-Eligible Person means a natural person who is a Voting Member or an authorised person nominated by an Organisational Member that is a Voting Member.
+Eligible Person means a natural person who is a Voting Member or an authorised person nominated by an Corporate Member that is a Voting Member.

 General Meeting means a general meeting of Members and includes the AGM.